kbr215/vue-nativescript-typescript/README.md

-# template
+# NativeScript Vue Typescript Template

-This template uses Vue JS and typescript with vue-property-decorator, vue-class-components
+This template uses Vue JS and typescript with vue-property-decorator, vue-class-components.
+Clone this repository to use it.

-> mobile app

 ## Usage